 2. Jacob Riis Beach — New York, US

-Fire Island is touted as the superlative summer escape for queer New Yorkers, as long as you have the resources for a lavish weekend getaway.
-For many without the money or time to leave NYC, such an excursion is often untenable.
-Luckily, New Yorkers have Jacob Riis — an affordable, friendly seaside park on the Rockaway Peninsula in Queens.
+Fire Island is a superlative summer escape for queer New Yorkers, as long as you have the resources for a lavish weekend getaway.
+For many without that privilege or time to leave the city, you can turn to Jacob Riis — an affordable, friendly seaside park on the Rockaway Peninsula in Queens.

 3. Playa Chihuahua — Punta del Este, Uruguay